cardano-foundation/developer-portal/docs/native-tokens/minting-nfts.md

 :::note
-**There is currently no agreed standard as to how an NFT or the metadata is defined.**
-However, there is a [Cardano Improvement Proposal](https://github.com/cardano-foundation/CIPs/pull/85) if you want to follow the discussion.
+**There are currently 2 standards for Cardano NFT metadata.**
+The first is [CIP-25](https://cips.cardano.org/cips/cip25/) which is the old metadata standard that existed before smart contracts.
+These are the easiest to create but are very limited in functionality as the metadata cannot be read by smart contracts.
+As CIP-25 NFTs are easier to create, we will show how to create them in this beginners guide.

+The second standard is [CIP-68](https://cips.cardano.org/cips/cip68/) which is a dynamic standard that allows for complex NFT functionality with metadata that can be read by smart contracts.
+This is the preferred standard now that smart contracts are fully operational on Cardano.
+These NFTs are more difficult to create however.
+If you would like to create dynamic NFTs, [saturnnft.io/](https://saturnnft.io/) supports minting on the standard with custom functionality.
 :::

 ### Time locking